 My short stories and essays have been published in IDAHO Magazine, The Threepenny Review, Boston Literary Magazine (an ezine), The Saint Ann’s Review (along with Gerry’s photographs), River Styx, Rendezvous, Clackamas Literary Review and Rocky Mountain Game & Fish, among others.
 A story of mining appeared in Our Working Lives, an anthology.
 Both an essay and a short story have been nominated for Pushcart Prizes.

-My awards include: Honorable Mention in the 2009 Idaho Book Award, Finalist in the Rick DeMarinis Short Story Contest, Cutthroat Magazine; Honorable Mention in the Red Hen Press Defender of the Earth Award; Prose for Papa (Hemingway)(first place); Willamette Fiction Contest (second place); Pacific Northwest Writers Association Literary Contests (two seconds and a third), among others.
+My awards include: Winner of the 2017 WILLA Literary Award in Historical Fiction for BASQUE MOON; Finalist in the 2016 May Sarton Literary Award for MOONSHADOWS; Honorable Mention in the 2009 Idaho Book Award, Finalist in the Rick DeMarinis Short Story Contest, Cutthroat Magazine; Honorable Mention in the Red Hen Press Defender of the Earth Award; Prose for Papa (Hemingway)(first place); Willamette Fiction Contest (second place); Pacific Northwest Writers Association Literary Contests (two seconds and a third), among others.

 In 2015, my book Moonshadows placed with Idaho Author Awards for Best Cover!
 It also was named a Finalist in the May Sarton Literary Award.
 In January, 2016, True West Magazine named MOONSHADOWS as Best of the Rest in Fiction in the mystery category!
 What an honor!
 My publisher, Five Star Publishing, tied with the University of Oklahoma Press as Best of the WEST in publishing!